 of what is being done

 All questions asked in the survey have a direct link to an international recommendation or a legal requirement.
 The fact that there is a requirement somewhere in the world, does not mean that it is a requirement at your airport, nor does it mean that all mitigating actions must be implemented.
 The order of the questions does not reflect a priority, nor is it a reflection of one action being more relevant than another.

 All destinations are

 asked to participate

-Currently we are inviting all airports that British Airways, Norwegian, Pegasus, Thomas Cook, Condor and Widerøe fly to, to participate in the project.
+Currently, we are inviting all airports that British Airways, Thomas Cook, Condor, Norwegian, Lufthansa, Austrian Airlines, Aerologic, Air Dolomiti, Brussels Airlines, Edelweiss Air, Pegasus, Widerøe, and Danish Air Transport fly to, to participate in the project.
 The support for the project is overwhelming, and we are expecting many more airports and airlines to join the next year.
 The airlines who are onboard operate more than 500 airports.

 Below you can see the first part of an analysis of the implementation rate of “active mitigating measures”.
 The implementation rate is the percentage of participating airports that have implemented the specific mitigating measure.

 There are 6 sections in the questionnaire, active management shown above is the first.

 The next step is to understand the effect of an active measure.
 In the example below we are looking at the effect of pyrotechnical actions towards different species, you can see the average number of shots fired pr. action on a species-specific level.